-- The base prevailing wage for Landscape Maintenance Laborer as of fiscal year 2018/2019 was \$11.22 per hour.
-The Maximum assessment rate for Zone L-2V shall be increased each year cumulatively with the percentage increase for this wage category for the next four years, including fiscal year 2019/2020, fiscal year 2020/2021, fiscal year 2021/2022, and fiscal year 2022/2023.
-(For fiscal year 2022/2023 the prevailing wage for Landscape Maintenance Laborer increased to \$15.22 which is a 7.03% increase over the previous year.) - Thereafter, commencing in fiscal year 2023/2024 and each fiscal year thereafter, the maximum assessment rate established for the improvements in fiscal year 2022/2023 (the previous fiscal year) may be adjusted by the percentage increase of the Local Consumer Price Index (CPI).
+In fiscal year 2018/2019 the property owners of record within Local Landscaping Zone L-2V, through a Property Owner Protest Ballot Proceeding, approved a new/increased assessment that included an Assessment Range Formula (inflationary adjustment) that over an initial four year period would increase the maximum assessment rate by the percentage increase to the prevailing wage for Landscape Maintenance Laborer as a result of the State of California's proposed minimum wage increase adjustments.
+Over the first four years those adjustments were as follows: fiscal year 2019/2020 (8.91%); fiscal year 2020/2021 (8.18%); fiscal year 2021/2022 (7.56%); and fiscal year 2022/2023 (7.03%).
+Commencing in fiscal year 2023/2024 and each fiscal year thereafter, the maximum assessment rate established for the improvements in fiscal year 2022/2023 (the previous fiscal year) may be adjusted by the percentage increase of the Local Consumer Price Index (CPI).
 The CPI used for the inflationary adjustment shall be for the Los Angeles-Riverside-Orange County Area for All Urban Consumers, as developed by U.S. Bureau of Labor Statistics.
 The CPI used shall be as determined by the Bureau of Labor Statistics for a similar period of time.

-For fiscal year 2022/2023, the "Current Maximum Assessment Rate per EBU" identified in the following budgets ("Part III - Estimate of Costs"), the Maximum Assessment Rate per EBU for Zone L-2V represent a 7.03% increase to the Maximum Assessment Rate approved in the prior fiscal year fiscal based on the Annual Inflationary Adjustment (Assessment Range Formula) described above.
+For fiscal year 2023/2024, the "Current Maximum Assessment Rate per EBU" identified in the following budgets ("Part III - Estimate of Costs"), the Maximum Assessment Rate per EBU for Zone L-2V represent a 7.45% increase to the Maximum Assessment Rate approved in the prior fiscal year fiscal based on the Annual Inflationary Adjustment (Assessment Range Formula) described above.